huciupaul/Capstone-AI-Group-2/README.md

 ## Clustering

+### Modularity-based Clustering

+### Alternative clustering methods
+In order to prove suitability of Modularity based clustering, encoded data was also cluster by three popular clustering methods: KMeans, Agglomerative Clustering and DBSCAN (Density-Based Spatial Clustering of Applications with Noise).
+The similar logic for flagging extreme events was used as in modularity based clustering.

 ## Aknowledgments
 We would like to express our gratitude to those who contributed to the success of this project.